 The safe withdrawal rate method instructs financially independent people to take out a small percentage between 3-4% of their investment portfolios to mitigate worst-case scenarios.
-This withdrawal percentage is based on the Trinity Study.
+This withdrawal percentage is from the Trinity Study.

 The Trinity Study found the 4% rule applies through all market ups and downs.
 By making sure you do not withdraw more than 4% of your initial investments each year, your assets should last for the rest of your life.

 Step 3: Calculate Your Financial Independence Number

-Your FI number is calculated using your Yearly Spending Total divided by your Safe Withdrawal Rate.
+Your FI number is your Yearly Spending Total divided by your Safe Withdrawal Rate.

 To find the amount of money you’ll need to be financially independent, take your Yearly Spending Total and divide it by your SWR.

 - Yearly Spending: $40,000